What Are Lockwood Foundation Grants?

 Congratulations to our most recent Lockwood Foundation Grant recipients!
 These grants, provided by funds which are so generously donated by the Lockwood Foundation, are one of the Foundation’s signature programs.
 Awarding these funds is one of the highlights of our year.

-In May 2024, the BC Foundation awarded three worthy projects with $15,000 total in Lockwood Foundation BC Faculty Excellence and Innovation Grants.
+In May 2025, the BC Foundation awarded four worthy projects with more than $14,000 in Lockwood Foundation BC Faculty Excellence and Innovation Grants.
 Please join us in congratulating the recipients.